General Academic Information

 Student Course Load Policy

 Full-time curriculum students must take a minimum of twelve (12) credit hours.
 Typically students take fifteen (15) to eighteen (18) hours.
 Students registering for more than twenty (20) credit hours must have a cumulative grade point average of two-point-zero (2.0) or above and permission of the divisional academic dean.

 Students employed more than fifteen (15) hours a week should reduce their class load accordingly.
 Beginning students who have full-time employment are urged to limit class loads to nine (9) to twelve (12) credit hours until they have demonstrated the ability to carry a heavier schedule.

 Criteria for Official Enrollment

-To be officially enrolled, students must have registered, paid their tuition and fees, and attended classes on or before the ten percent (10%) point of the semester.
-For online courses, there must be evidence of active participation in courses by the ten percent (10%) point or students may be withdrawn from classes.
+To be officially enrolled, students must have registered, paid their tuition and fees, and attended classes on or before the semester’s ten percent (10%) point.
+There must be evidence of active participation in courses by the ten percent (10%) point for online courses, or students may be withdrawn from classes.

 Students who wish to audit courses must register through regular registration procedures.
 Audit students do not receive credit but are encouraged to attend classes regularly, participate in class discussions, and take all examinations.

 Audit courses may not be changed to credit courses after the drop/add period, nor may credit courses become audit courses.
 Audit work does not count toward the diploma or degree requirements.

 In the event of limited classroom space, the priority for a classroom seat must go to students enrolled for credit.
 The fees for audit courses are the same as those for courses taken for credit.